projectsophon/darkforest-local/builders_guide.md

     ```

-### 3.3.2 Create a new test to confirm asteroid upgraes are successful.
+### 3.3.2 Create a new test to confirm asteroid upgrades are successful

 - Name this test: `should upgrade asteroid if asteroid is upgradeable`

-- If you carefully examine the `should upgrade planet stats and emit event` test in DFCustomUpgrade.test.ts, you should be able to infer how to test the upgrade for the `LVL1_ASTEROID_2`.
+- If you carefully examine the `should upgrade planet stats and emit event` test in `DFCustomUpgrade.test.ts`, you should be able to infer how to test the upgrade for the `LVL1_ASTEROID_2`.
 - Try this on your own before peeking!
 - SPOILER